pixelart7/chaiyapat-astro-site/content/about/04-education.md

 ### Notable Activities

-- **09/2016 - present** -- Work at Global Learning Commons (GLC), a place for international discussion, as a student leader staff.
+- **04/2022 - 01/2023** -- Work at Global Learning Commons (GLC), a place for international discussion, as a student leader staff.
 Develop a room check-in system using Google App Script.
 - **2021** -- Develop a laboratory tour reservation system using Google App Script.
 - MEXT Scholarship (Monbukagakusho) recipient.

+### Graduation Thesis

+“Application, Implementation and the Emerging Importance of Slow Technology in the Fast-paced World”

+_Advisor: Prof. Hiroyuki Manabe (Shibaura Institute of Technology)_

+I studied about Slow Technology which is a design concept that encourage the users moment of reflection.
+As part of my exploration, I created and tested two applications that incorporated this concept, and outlined the challenges that exist in this field.

 ## B.Sc.
 Computer Science